ittgroup14/assignment2/README.md

 # assignment2
-Intro to IT Group #14 Assignment 2
+Repository for our IIT Assignment 2